jameslavery-zz/UITest-Pickers/README.md

 ## UITestPickerBackdoors.UITests Project

 This implements the Page Object Pattern and other concepts presented in this Xamarin Blog - [Best Practices and Tips for Using Xamarin.UITest](https://devblogs.microsoft.com/xamarin/best-practices-tips-xamarin-uitest/)

+The Backdoors are invoked using extensions to the UITest App object, defined in [AppPickerExtensions.cs](UITestPickerBackdoors/UITestPickerBackdoors.UITests/AppPickerExtensions.cs).

 In addition, I use a wrapper [UIElement](UITestPickerBackdoors/UITestPickerBackdoors.UITests/UIElement.cs) class, which allows us to access either the underlying UI View or the AutomationId for the View.
 I've found this useful because we need to know the AutomationId and View for a visual element - for example, scrolling takes an AutomationId in some cases and the Element in others.